srynobio/Salvo/README.md

 ...
 ```

+* The account to submit the sbatch job to.
 ```
  -account, -a            :   CHPC account name. e.g. our-nodes. <STRING>
 ```
-* The account to submit the sbatch job to.
 ```
+Example:(result).
 #SBATCH -A our-nodes
 ```

+* The specific parition to submit the sbatch job to.
 ```
 -partition, -p          :   CHPC partition to run jobs on. e.g. our-partition <STRING>
 ```
-* The specific parition to submit the sbatch job to.
 ```
+Example:(result).
 #SBATCH -p our-partition
 ```

+* Your identification known to the system.
 ```
 -UID                    :   Your University or employee id. <STRING>
 ```
-* Your identification known to the system.